funderburkjim/ScharfSandhi/README.md

 would be written to another file.

-The conversions of the Pascal program were written so that the sandhi function would be 'callable' functions.
+The conversions of the Pascal program were written so that the sandhi function would be 'callable'.
 There are two primary funcitonal entry points, `sandhioptions` and `sandhi`.
 * `sandhioptions` sets `sandhi options` using four parameters.
 This is similar to the question/answer format of the Pascal program.
 Essentially, one set of options is used for compound sandhi, and another set for external sandhi.
-As I recall, there are some option combinations (perhaps related to isses of Vedic Sanskrit) which are not implemented in the translations.
+As I recall, there are some option combinations (perhaps related to isses of Vedic Sanskrit) which are present in the Pascal program but not implemented in the translations.
 * `sandhi`  which takes one string (line) of Sanskrit text, transforms the string according to the current sandhi options, and returns the transformed string.
 The Sanskrit text is assumed to be presented in the SLP1